ssalvate/GameProgramming/README.md

 A long-term project that I am using to strengthen and reinforce my game programming fundamentals.
 This project starts with fundamental concepts of game programming in 2D and moves into 3D.
-Mini demo projects are written to demonstrate the fundamentals learned.
+Demo projects are written to demonstrate the fundamentals learned.

-## Current progress
+## Progression
 <details>
 <summary>Pong - Core real-time game concepts </summary>
 <ul>